 Note: Students utilizing VA education benefits must let their School Certifying Official know immediately of any change in their status or program that might affect the amount of their payment from the VA.

 The School Certifying Official is responsible for processing certifications of enrollment for all students receiving veteran educational benefits; updating and reporting accurate enrollment to the Department of Veteran Affairs (DVA); and maintaining federal compliance.
-Early in the admission and registration process, students eligible for VA educational benefits must contact the SCO at email@example.com and identify themselves.
+Early in the admission and registration process, students eligible for VA educational benefits must contact the SCO by clicking here and identify themselves.
 Students should realize that an SCO cannot determine eligibility for benefits; this is the sole responsibility of the VA.
 School Certifying Officials throughout Johns Hopkins University are committed to assisting you on your educational journey.